gn-studio-pl/gnNews/README.md

 # News app

-An application that allows you to search for the latest news - from the selected country.
+Application written in TypeScript, using the redux-toolkit to manage the state of the application, allowing you to search for the latest news - from the selected country.
 It uses an external free API

 ## Technologies:
 <p>Project is created with:</p>